First-Non-Interesting-Username/nix-podman-stacks/docs/book/secrets-templating.md

 }
 ```

-Similar to previous example, the template will be rendered by [gomplate](https://github.com/hairyhenderson/gomplate) again before being mounted to the `destPath` inside the container.
+Similar to previous example, the template will be rendered by [gomplate](https://github.com/hairyhenderson/gomplate) before being mounted to the `destPath` inside the container.